-SCHLUMBOHM Medizin-Labor-Technologie GmbH provides its customers and business partners with regular information on its offers in the form of a newsletter.
-Our newsletter can only be received by the data subject if
+The SCHLUMBOHM Medizin-Labor-Technologie GmbH informs its customers and business partners at regular intervals by means of a newsletter about enterprise offers.
+The newsletter of our enterprise can basically only be received by the data subject, if

 The SCHLUMBOHM Medizin-Labor-Technologie GmbH newsletters include so-called tracking pixels.
 A tracking pixel is a miniature graphic that is integrated in such emails that are sent in HTML format in order to enable a log file recording and log file analysis to be carried out.
 This enables a statistical analysis to be performed of the success or lack of success of online marketing campaigns.
 SCHLUMBOHM Medizin-Labor-Technologie GmbH can use an integrated tracking pixel in order to detect whether an email has been opened by a data subject and if so, when this was carried out in addition to whether the links in the email were used by the data subject.

-Conform with legal regulations, the SCHLUMBOHM Medizin-Labor-Technologie GmbH website includes information that provides for a fast electronic contact with our company and for direct communication with us, this also including a general electronic mail address (email address).
-Should a data subject contact the processor by email or by using a contact form, the personal data provided by the data subject is automatically stored.
-Such personal data that a data subject sends to the processor voluntarily are stored for a processing purpose or for the purpose of contacting the data subject.
-These personal data are not forwarded to third parties.
+The website of the SCHLUMBOHM Medizin-Labor-Technologie GmbH contains legal requirements which enable a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+If a data subject contacts the controller by e-mail or by using a contact form, the personal data transmitted by the data subject will be stored automatically.
+Such personal data transmitted on a voluntary basis by a data subject to the controller will be stored for the purposes of processing or contacting the data subject.
+This personal data will not be disclosed to third parties..